EL-BID/pavimentados/README.md

 ## Project structure
 ---
 * `docs`: Documentation files.
-* `models`: Reference path where the downloaded model artifact should be left.
+* `models`: Reference path where the downloaded model artifact should be placed.
 * `notebooks`: Examples of how to process images and videos.
 * `pavimentados/analyzers`: Modules for image/video processing and generation of the final output.
-* `pavimentados/configs`: Configuration and parameters of each of the models and general.
+* `pavimentados/configs`: General configuration and parameters of the models.
 * `pavimentados/models`: Modules for YoloV8 and Siamese models.
 * `pavimentados/processing`: Workflows for processing.